 Ashley formerly served Silicon Valley Social Venture Fund (SV2) as Director of Grantee Impact & Strategic Initiatives, where she co-led SV2’s strategic planning process, revised the organization’s capacity building strategy, and built strong relationships with grantees through an initiative focused on resilient youth.
 Prior to joining SV2’s team, Ashley consulted with a range of nonprofits, including Kiva.org, Faces SF, and BUILD.

 Ashley is an economics graduate of Spelman College, and holds an MBA from Harvard Business School.
 Ashley is a 2017-2018 Harmony Initiative Fellow with the Justice Funders Network.
 Raised in Memphis, Tennessee, she lives in San Francisco with her husband, her young son, and her Wheaten Terrier.

 Angie Chen, Senior Program Officer

-Angie brings deep experience in the nonprofit and philanthropic sectors to her work as The Libra Foundation’s Senior Program Officer, with particular strengths in designing, managing, and evaluating the effectiveness of cross-sector, multi-stakeholder initiatives for social impact.
+Angie brings deep experience in the nonprofit and philanthropic sectors to her work as The Libra Foundation’s Senior Program Officer, with particular strengths in developing and managing cross-sector, multi-stakeholder collaborations for social impact.

 Angie holds a degree in Environmental Science and Public Policy from Harvard University, and a Master’s in Public Policy from UC Berkeley.
 She teaches with Northern California Grantmakers’ New Grantmakers Institute, has served on the board of Emerging Practitioners in Philanthropy, and was selected as an American Express NGen Fellow.
 Raised in the Bay Area, she and her partner live in San Francisco.